 With the referee playing a major role in a gripping encounter at Brisbane's Suncorp Stadium, both teams finished with 10 men and a goal apiece

-Japan looked certain to go three wins from three qualifying matches and were well on their way to Brazil when Yuzo Kurihara netted from close range five minutes after Saudi referee Khalil Al Ghamdi handed Mark Milligan his second yellow card.
+Japan looked certain to go three wins from three matches and well on their way to Brazil when Yuzo Kurihara netted from close range five minutes after Saudi Arabian referee Khalil Al Ghamdi handed Mark Milligan his second yellow card.

-But Al Ghamdi intervened again five minutes later, awarding a penalty against Atsuto Uchida for holding striker Alex Brosque as the Socceroos threatened from a corner.
+However Al Ghamdi intervened again on 70 minutes, awarding a penalty against Atsuto Uchida for holding striker Alex Brosque as the Socceroos threatened from a corner.

 Wilkshire stepped up and buried the penalty hard and straight to rescue a result that seemed so unlikely minutes earlier.

-In the 91st minute, Wilkshire almost stole victory with a set-shot from 30-metres out - only the desperate fingertips of Japan keeper Eiji Kawashima ensured the stalemate.
+The Dinamo Moscow man almost stole victory in stoppage time with a free kick from 30-metres out - only the desperate fingertips of Japan keeper Eiji Kawashima ensured the stalemate.

 The Samurai Blue dazzled the Socceroos for much of the match and finally found the net in the 65th minute when Keisuke Honda danced along the by-line and passed across goal for Kurihara, who made no mistake and sent the Japan's players and fans into raptures.

-Japan had one last chance to steal victory when Honda lined up a free-kick 30-metres from goal, but Al Ghamdi halted proceedings, blowing the full-time whistle as Honda prepared to strike.
+Japan had one last chance to steal victory when Honda lined up a free-kick 30-metres from goal, but Al Ghamdi halted proceedings, blowing the full time whistle as the CSKA Moscow man prepared to strike.

 A draw was a fitting result for Australia, who dominated early without converting, before hanging on as Japan ran riot with precision passing and persistence.